Riboflavin: Dietary recommendations

 The National Academy of Medicine updated the Estimated Average Requirements (EARs) and Recommended Dietary Allowances (RDAs) for riboflavin in 1998.
 The EARs for riboflavin for women and men aged 14 and over are 0.9 mg/day and 1.1 mg/day, respectively; the RDAs are 1.1 and 1.3 mg/day, respectively.
 RDAs are higher than EARs to provide adequate intake levels for individuals with higher than average requirements.
 The RDA during pregnancy is 1.4 mg/day and the RDA for lactating females is 1.6 mg/day.
 For infants up to the age of 12 months, the Adequate Intake (AI) is 0.3–0.4 mg/day and for children aged 1–13 years the RDA increases with age from 0.5 to 0.9 mg/day.
 As for safety, the IOM sets tolerable upper intake levels (ULs) for vitamins and minerals when evidence is sufficient.
 In the case of riboflavin there is no UL, as there is no human data for adverse effects from high doses.
 Collectively the EARs, RDAs, AIs and ULs are referred to as Dietary Reference Intakes (DRIs).

 The European Food Safety Authority (EFSA) refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI) instead of RDA, and Average Requirement instead of EAR.
 AI and UL are defined the same as in United States.
 For women and men aged 15 and older the PRI is set at 1.6 mg/day.
 The PRI during pregnancy is 1.9 mg/day and the PRI for lactating females is 2.0 mg/day.
 For children aged 1–14 years the PRIs increase with age from 0.6 to 1.4 mg/day.
-These PRIs are higher than the U.S. RDAs.
-The EFSA also considered the maximum safe intake and like the U.S. National Academy of Medicine, decided that there was not sufficient information to set an UL.
+These PRIs are higher than the US RDAs.
+The EFSA also considered the maximum safe intake and like the US National Academy of Medicine, decided that there was not sufficient information to set an UL.